osiegmar/tabular-data-interchange-format/README.md

 Tabular Data Interchange Format (TDIF) is a lightweight, text-based, language-independent data interchange format for the exchange of tabular data.

+> [!WARNING]
+> This document is currently in draft form.
+Do not implement it yet.

 ## Rationale

 With formats like XML, JSON, YAML, CBOR and many others, there seems to be no shortage for standardized, hierarchical